twolfson/nightlife/README.md

 - Music venue, not a club
 - Medium dance floor
 - Filled but not crowded
+- No cover for the bar, $10 for shows

 # Shattuck down low
 - Located in Berkeley
 - Large dance floor
 - Hip hop / electronic music
 - Not crowded
+- No cover

 # Fly-over (or something like that)
 - Located in Oakland